Black hole - neutron star mergers: The first mass gap and kilonovae: BH-NS merger rates

-The rates are a factor of $\sim 2$ larger in model M230 (rapid SN engine) compared to model M280 (delayed SN engine).
-Both models employ the fallback decreased natal kicks.
-As shown in Figure~\ref{fig.final}, BHs begin forming just above $M_{ZAMS} \sim 20\msun$ for the rapid SN engine.
-In particular, BHs that form from the lowest-mass stars ($M_{ZAMS} \sim 20-23\msun$) have large enough masses ($M_{\rm BH} \sim 20\msun$) to form through direct collapse and therefore these BHs receive no natal kicks.
+Comparing between models with fixed physics but different supernova engines, our merger rates are a factor of $\sim 2$ larger in model M230 (rapid supernova engine) compared to model M280 (delayed supernova engine).
+Both models employ fallback decreased natal kicks.
+As shown in Figure~\ref{fig.final}, BHs begin forming just above $M_{ZAMS} \sim 20\msun$ for the rapid supernova engine.
+In particular, BHs that form from the lowest mass stars ($M_{ZAMS} \sim 20-23\msun$) have large enough masses ($M_{\rm BH} \sim 20\msun$) to form through direct collapse, and therefore these BHs receive no natal kicks.
 Binaries (potential BH-NS progenitors) with such stars always survive BH formation.
-On the other hand, for the delayed SN engine BHs begin forming just above $M_{ZAMS} \sim 15\msun$.
-In the mass range $M_{ZAMS} \sim 15-23\msun$ these BHs form with rather low mass ($M_{\rm BH} \lesssim 10\msun$) and they tend to receive high natal kicks that can easily disrupt binary progenitors of BH-NS mergers.
-This leads to the BH-NS merger rate difference between models that employ rapid and delayed SN engines.
+On the other hand, for the delayed supernova engine, BHs begin forming just above $M_{ZAMS} \sim 15\msun$.
+In the mass range $M_{ZAMS} \sim 15-23\msun,$ these BHs form with low mass ($M_{\rm BH} \lesssim 10\msun$) and they tend to receive high natal kicks that can easily disrupt binary progenitors of BH-NS mergers.
+This leads to the BH-NS merger rate difference between models that employ rapid and delayed supernova engines.
 There are also some differences between the models for higher initial star masses in terms of BH masses and natal kicks, but they are not that important due to the steep IMF adopted in our calculations.
-The emergence of the peak in BH mass at the transition of NS/BH formation ($M_{ZAMS} \sim 20\msun$) for the rapid SN engine and the continuous gradual BH mass increase with the initial star mass (at least for $M_{ZAMS} \lesssim 35\msun$) for the delayed SN engine is the major reason behind the rate difference.
-These particular features of BH mass dependence on initial star mass were explained in the context of underlying hydrodynamical simulations of supernova explosions that were used to create both SN engine models ~\citep{fryer2012compact,belczynski2012missing}.
+The emergence of a peak in BH mass in the initial-final mass relation associated with the transition between NS and BH formation ($M_{ZAMS} \sim 20\msun$) for the rapid supernova engine, and the continuous gradual BH mass increase with the initial star mass (at least for $M_{ZAMS} \lesssim 35\msun$) for the delayed supernova engine are the major reasons behind the rate difference.
+These particular features of BH mass dependence on initial star mass were explained in the context of underlying hydrodynamical simulations of supernova explosions that were used to create both supernova engine models ~\citep{fryer2012compact,belczynski2012missing}.